fbpx

 Rest assured, you’re not alone in this.

-For example, if your house was built using ‘non-standard’ construction methods, then this may cause some lenders to refuse to offer you a mortgage.
+For example, if your house was built using ‘non-standard’ construction methods.

 Examples of non-standard construction